guettli/intranets/README.md

 Getting to a single source of truth is hard, but worth the effort.

+Example: If people are unsure which space to choose, then they soon find an easy way: Let's create a personal space.
+I call it like my name "Emma Sunshine" and then I am free.
+Can you feel this great feeling of freedom and relaxed lack of concerns?
+Yes, great feeling, but useless in the long run.
+Will you improve a page which is the space of "Emma Sunshine"?
+I guess you won't.
+And if no one improves these pages, they will get outdated soon.
+Personal spaces are the opposite of collaboration.

 # An optional context is better than spaces

 How does Wikipedia solve this?